-If 2020 has shown us one thing, it is that e-commerce has still a lot of untapped potential and that there is still a lot of growth possible.
+If 2020 has shown us one thing, it is that e-commerce still has a lot of untapped potential and that there is still a lot of growth possible.
 This year alone, the US market has grown more than 30%, exceeding by far any projections initially made for 2020.
 So, you might stop and think: If I want to accelerate growth then what is the smartest, fastest and easiest way to grow and scale my business?
 Our answer is using a Marketplace.

 One of the biggest reasons why Marketplaces allow for fast scaling is that unlike traditional e-commerce platforms, a Marketplace has an additional player using the platform apart from the Marketplace Operator, who is running the platform: the Merchant.